 Well, Remix OS is nothing like other Android emulators out there.
-It is an entire Android OS which you can boot into.
-Unlike the other emulators that can easily on top of the Window, Remix OS needs to be installed on a separate partition.
+It is an entire Android OS that you can boot into.
+Unlike other emulators that can easily be on top of the Window, Remix OS needs to be installed on a separate partition.

 Remix OS is a Jide Technology product, a company formed by Google’s former employees.
 You can put Remix OS on a USB device and boot from there to any computer on the planet.
 The Android emulator is good for productivity apps but does not support heavy gaming.

-Although Jide technology has killed its support, you can still download the last Android Marshmallow version.
-Meanwhile, a similar project known as Phoenix OS is being well-liked among the Remix OS fans.
+Although Jide technology has killed its support, you can still download the latest Android Marshmallow version.
+Meanwhile, a similar project known as Phoenix OS is being well-liked among Remix OS fans.
 And recently, the project was updated to Android 7 Nougat.